Cash and Check Handling Policy

 Segregation of Duties

-Assets are safeguarded by assigning to different individuals responsibility for acceptance of cash and/or checks, recording, and reconciling of transactions.
+Assets are safeguarded by assigning to different individuals the responsibility for acceptance of cash and/or checks, recording, and reconciling of transactions.
 One person should not be in the position to authorize a transaction, execute a transaction, record the transaction, and provide the sole review of the transaction.
-Reconciliations should be performed on a regular basis, at least monthly by a person independent of the process.
+Reconciliations should be performed on a regular basis, at least monthly, by a person independent of the process.
 In a small department, it may not be feasible to fully segregate all of the cash-related duties.
-In these circumstances, the small department should have sufficient compensating controls to mitigate the risk that cash is misappropriated (e.g. increased monitoring or review of reconciliation by a supervisor).
-If the small department does not have sufficient compensating controls, it should not receive cash.
+In these circumstances, the department should have sufficient compensating controls to mitigate the risk that cash is misappropriated (e.g. increased monitoring or review of reconciliation by a supervisor).
+If the department does not have sufficient compensating controls, it should not receive cash.

 Reconciliations

-A reconciliation is the process to verify the accuracy of an account balance.
+Reconciliation is the process to verify the accuracy of an account balance.
 This requires knowledge of the opening and ending balance, and a determination that the activity in the account is reasonable, appropriate and accurate.

 Department Policy and Procedure Requirements